 Primary source material from the nineteenth century and beyond.
-Particularly strong in British politics and society, European literature, Asia and the West, and British popular culture.
+Particularly strong in British politics and society, European literature, Asia and the West, British popular culture, and photography.
 (19th Century Collections Online) [19th Century]

 Digitized texts of over 420 published trial narratives printed in the United States or the United Kingdom from 1815 to 1914, dealing with divorce, domestic violence, bigamy, seduction, breach of promise to marry, custody of children, murder, and sexual violence.

 The collection contains a wealth of material from the many organizations and movements that labor movement leader George Howell contributed to.
 This includes minutes, circulars, press cuttings, and reports from the International Workingmen’s Association, the Reform League, and the Trade Union Congress.

 Hundreds of accounts by women of their travels across the globe from the early 19th century to the late 20th century.